nerwuuus/sql-employee-time-db/how_to_update_db_instruction.md

 ## 2. Export ess.xlsx and wfm.xlsx
 * Save ess.xlsx file as ess.csv file.
 Do the same with the WFM file.
 * Open ess.xlsx file and change the data format (column C) to YYYY-MM-DD.
 Ensure that in column G floats use '.' as a separator instead of ',', and column nessie (column B) is an INT data type - remove any floats if necessary.

+## 3. Load data into the bronze layer
 * Run this Python script to truncate bronze layer tables and load data into bronze layer tables:
 ```Python
 # ============================================================================